pradeep90/minitypescript/README.markdown

 type Test = ExcludeUserTypeField { user_type: "LOGGED_IN", area_code: int, is_premium: bool };;
 # => { area_code: int, is_premium: bool }

+# Code

+The code for System F is in `src/systemf`.

+The code for MiniTypeScript is in `src/uniontypes`.